-- Wiring should be of stranded copper to reduce chance that vibration may cause breakage. - Wire gauge size of wires should be large enough to handle at least 115% of the installed generator's rated maximum current. - If neutral conductors are used, they must be the same size as other leg wires. - Route power supply conductors from generator AC output leads T1 (black) and T2 (white) and the green ground wire through approved flexible conduit to the electrical junction box on the compartment wall. - If flexible metal conduit is used between the generator and the compartment junction box, the conduit end that terminates the compartment junction box, must be vaporsealed.
-Flexible metal conduit is NOT vapor tight along its entire length. - From the junction box route power supply wires through approved conduit to either (a) double-pole, double-throw transfer switch, or (b) approved isolation receptacle.
-Connecting to a transfer switch or isolation receptacle must prevent vehicle electrical circuits from being connected to two different power supplies at the same time (such as generator and dockside power).

-Conductors must be rated 221°F (105°C) or must be of a larger conductor size.
+- Wiring should be of stranded copper to reduce chance that vibration may cause breakage. - Wire gauge size of wires should be large enough to handle at least 115% of the installed generator's rated maximum current. - If neutral conductors are used, they must be the same size as other leg wires. - Route power supply conductors from generator DC output leads +DC (Red) and -DC (Blue), the return (Black) and the ground (Green) wire through approved flexible conduit, through the compartment floor and to the terminal block located in the DC junction box on the inverter.
+Refer to ANSI/RVIA standard EGS-1-1993 for conduit selection. - If flexible metal conduit is used between the generator and the compartment junction box, the conduit end that terminates at the compartment junction box must be vaporsealed.
+Flexible metal conduit is NOT vapor tight along its entire length. - From the AC output junction box on the inverter, route the three wires T1 (Black), T2 (White), and the Green ground wire through approved flexible conduit to either (a) doublepole, double-throw transfer switch, or (b) approved isolation receptacle.
+Connecting to a transfer switch or isolation receptacle must prevent vehicle electrical circuits from being connected to two different power supplies at the same time (such as generator and dockside power). - Conductors must be rated 221°F (105°C) or must be of a larger conductor size.

-GENERATOR AC CONNECTIONS
+GENERATOR AC CONNECTION SYSTEM